What are essential oils?

 How essential oils can help promote healing

-Research shows that the healing properties within these oils are quite remarkable and they can be used to treat a number of health challenges that include arthritis, muscular soreness, nasal and lung congestion, sore throats, digestive issues, lymphatic or glandular congestion, various skin conditions, as a form of stress relief, and can even be an effective component of a cancer healing protocol.
+Research shows that the healing properties within these oils are quite remarkable and they can be used to treat a number of health challenges that include arthritis, muscular soreness, nasal and lung congestion, sore throats, digestive issues, lymphatic or glandular congestion, various skin conditions, and can even be an effective component of a cancer healing protocol.

 How to use essential oils:

-- Essential oils will evaporate quickly if you do not apply them with a carrier oil.
+- Essential oils evaporate quickly if you do not mix them with a carrier oil.
 A carrier oil does exactly what it says- helps to carry the oil into the body.

-- Many oils are very potent and will need to be diluted with a carrier oil.
-Some good carrier oils include almond, jojoba, sesame, castor, Fractionated Coconut Oil, and others.
+- Essential oils are very potent and will need to be diluted with a carrier oil for general use.
+Some good carrier oils include almond, jojoba, sesame, castor, fractionated coconut oil, and others.

-- You can apply the oil and carrier mixture to the bottoms of the feet, around the neck, over the liver or other organ, down the spine, onto the breasts or glandular areas, lymphatic areas, onto the wrists, or take the oils orally (this can only be done with certain therapeutic grade oils).
+- You can apply the oil and carrier mixture to the bottoms of the feet, around the neck, over the liver or other organ, down the spine, onto the breasts or glandular areas, lymphatic areas, or onto the wrists.

-- Mood effects can be addressed by inhalation or topical application.
+- Mood issues can be addressed by inhalation or with topical application, lavender essential oil is often used for this purpose.

 Some popular oils and their uses:

 Lavender: is the most popular of all essential oils.
 It has antiviral, antibacterial, and anti-inflammatory properties.
 It may also be used to reduce the healing time of wounds, be helpful with insect bites, and for those suffering from allergies.
-Lavender oil has also been shown to promote relaxation and sleep.
-You can do this by adding a few drops into your bath or onto your pillow to help you relax.
+Lavender oil has also been shown to promote relaxation and sleep, you can do this by adding a few drops into your bath or onto your pillow, or by applying the oil to the temple area to help you relax.
+This oil can be taken internally (therapeutic grade only for oral use).

-Lemon: this oil is said to have detoxifying abilities and is also helpful for those with allergies.
-For cancer, lemon oil has the ability to utilize multiple mechanisms to thwart off cancer.
-They do this through cell cycle arrest, apoptosis (cell suicide), and by stopping tumors from growing their own blood vessels.
+Lemon: this oil is said to have lymphatic detoxifying abilities and is also helpful for those suffering with allergies.
+For cancer, lemon oil has the ability to utilize multiple mechanisms to thwart off cancer through apoptosis (cell suicide) and by stopping tumors from growing their own blood vessels.
 A recent study tested lemon oil on a series of human cervical adenocarcinoma cell lines and found that the oil not only blocked the cancer cell lines from spreading, but also inhibited oxidizing free radicals from harming healthy cells.
-Lemon oil should be applied in a 50/50 ratio with a carrier oil to the skin, feet, or to the back of the neck and works well in combination with other oils.
+Lemon oil should be applied in a 50/50 ratio with a carrier oil to the skin, feet, back of the neck or to lymph areas.
+This oil works well in combination with other oils and can be taken internally (therapeutic grade only for oral use).

 Eucalyptus: has antiviral and antibacterial qualities making it ideal for coughs and colds.
 This oil can be applied topically or inhaled as this can help disinfect and clear the nasal passages and congestion from the lungs.
 This oil is also helpful for those suffering from allergies.

 Geranium: is said to be a “woman’s oil” because it can help with balancing the hormones, alleviate the symptoms of PMS, and be helpful to those transitioning into menopause.
-This oil cannot be taken internally.
+This oil should not be used internally.

 Frankincense (sacred) : promotes health by boosting immunity and fighting inflammation.
 It is anti-bacterial and can be used to treat insect bites and small wounds.
 It can help to relieve congestion and mucus production, helps to regulate heavy menstrual flow, aids in digestion, and helps to calm the nervous system.
 This oil should be mixed with a carrier oil and then applied to the skin of the breasts or glandular area, or over the uterus.
 This oil can be taken orally by adding it to capsules, rubbing onto the roof of your mouth, or placing under the tongue (therapeutic grade only for oral use).

 Sandalwood: there is currently a low supply of this oil due to high demand.
 It has antiseptic, anti-inflammatory and anti-tumor qualities.
 It can help to relieve sore throats, congestion and mucus production, as well as to calm the body and to focus the mind so it is often used by those with a meditative practice.
-This oil can be used topically and internally.
+This oil can be used topically and internally (therapeutic grade only for oral use).

-Pain relief with essential oils -“The Morphine Bomb” – is made with 5 drops of Frankincense Essential Oil + 5 drops of Copaiba Essential Oil + 5 drops of Balsam Fir.
-The essential oils are put into Capsules and taken orally, as needed.
+Pain relief with essential oils –“The Morphine Bomb” is made with 5 drops of Frankincense + 5 drops of Copaiba + 5 drops of Balsam.
+The essential oils are put into Capsules and taken as needed for pain.

 - You should always use a carrier oil when applying essential oils to babies and children since their skin is much more sensitive.